Introduction of Vietnam

 Vietnamese cuisine is amazing and delicious

 Some people say that Vietnamese cuisine is as much sophisticated as the French Gastronomy.
-You’ll judge by yourself… We are sure about something: 6 months is not enough to try ALL the variety of food Vietnam has to offer.
+You’ll judge by yourself… We are sure about something: A few months is not enough to try ALL the variety of food Vietnam has to offer.
 Here are some samples: Bon Appetit!
 Try as much food as you can!

 More information about Vietnam?